ZeMendes17/SIO_ASVS/analysis/report.md

 "Verify that there are no password composition rules limiting the type of characters permitted.
 There should be no requirement for upper or lower case or numbers or special characters. ([C6](https://owasp.org/www-project-proactive-controls/#div-numbering))"

 Passwords are an important part of any application.
 It is important to ensure that the passwords are secure and that they cannot be easily guessed by attackers.
-This is done by enforcing a password policy that ensures that the passwords are secure.
+This is done by enforcing a password policy that ensures that the passwords are secure:

-In our application, we enforce a password policy that ensures that the passwords are secure.
-This is done by using the following code:

 ```python
 def is_valid_password(password):